soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ## Getting started

-To access your investigations, as an Office 365 global administrator, security administrator, or security reader, Go to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)) and sign in.
+To access your investigations, as an Office 365 global administrator, security administrator, or security reader, go to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)) and sign in.
 Then, do one of the following:

 - In the left navigation, go to **Alerts** > **View alerts**, open one of the investigation related alerts, then click the 'View investigation' link at the bottom of the alert flyout.